rahilsharma/HTMedia-NetaCrawler/README.md

 # HTMedia-NetaCrawler
-Finds list of winners of a particular yr
+Finds list of winners of a particular yr from myneta.info